 • Shoot planning and how to be at the right place at the right time

 This workshop meets and disbands in Queenstown, a vibrant city on New Zealand’s South Island.
 Participants are responsible for their transportation to and from Queenstown Airport.

 Transportation during the workshop

 Transportation is provided throughout the workshop, from our first hotel until our return to Queenstown.
 Transportation during the workshop will be in a comfortable mini-bus capable of holding the entire group plus our photo gear and luggage.

 11 nights of comfortable hotel lodging throughout the South Island.
 Single or double occupancy lodging choices available.

 New Zealand Photography Tour Itinerary

 Our itinerary is organized to visit some of the most spectacular locations on the South Island.
 The workshop is 12 days total: 10 shooting days book ended by an arrival day and a departure day.
 We’ll set a relaxed pace on the trip, with emphasis on shoots during the golden hours of sunrise and sunset, with breaks in the middle of day for meals, optional side-trips, or transit between locations.
-NZ is a small country and most of our locations are only a few hours’ drive apart.
+NZ is a small country and most of our locations are only a 3 or 4 hour drive apart.
 Also note that nothing is mandatory on this workshop and if you feel like taking a break from one of our scheduled stops just let us know.